MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 ::: moniker-end

 The configure HNV logical network needs an IP address pool, even if DHCP is available on this network.
-If you have more than one subnet on the configure HNV network, create a pool for each subnet.
+If you've more than one subnet on the configure HNV network, create a pool for each subnet.

 1. Select and hold the configure HNV logical network > **Create IP Pool**.
 2. Provide a name and optional description, and ensure that the HNV Provider logical network is selected for the logical network.
 ::: moniker range="<sc-vmm-2019"
 3. In **Network Site**, you need to select the subnet that this IP address pool will service.
-If you have more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
-If you have only one site (for example, like the sample topology), then you can just select **Next**.
+If you've more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
+If you've only one site (for example, like the sample topology), then you can just select **Next**.
 ::: moniker-end
 ::: moniker range=">=sc-vmm-2019"
 3. In **Network Site**, you need to select the subnet that this IP address pool will service.
-If you have more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
-If you have only one site (for example, like the sample topology), then you can just select **Next**.
+If you've more than one subnet as part of your HNV provider network, you need to create a static IP address pool for each subnet.
+If you've only one site (for example, like the sample topology), then you can just select **Next**.

 ::: moniker-end